Skip to Content

 How to preserve a pumpkin carving with petroleum jelly

-When your design is done, and you have used an antibacterial product to coat your pumpkin flesh, rub all of the cut surfaces with petroleum jelly to slow down the aging process.
+After disinfecting the pumpkin with bleach and water, rub all of the cut surfaces with petroleum jelly to slow down the aging process.

 Not all of us have room in a fridge to keep a carved pumpkin, but if you do, you’ll really add to the life of your design.